jim-easterbrook/pyctools/src/doc/manual/installation.rst

 OpenCV is an optional dependency.
 If it is not installed then some Pyctools components will not be usable.
+Version 2 or 3 can be used, but only version 3 has bindings for Python 3.

 If OpenCV is already installed the ``python -c 'import cv2'`` command will run without error.